How Can We Sense So Many Different Sounds From A Distance?

 How Do Eggs Become Chickens or Other Living Things?

-[Coming Soon - anticipated release date in Spring 2018] This middle school unit kicks off with news reports of the growing prevalence of backyard chicken coops across the country.
-Disagreements about why some chicken eggs turn into chickens and others don't, as well competing models about what is going on inside an egg before it hatches, spark student questions and ideas for investigations that lead them to uncover the role of fertilization, food, blood, cell division, and tissue development, in supporting the growth and release of energy in embryos, as well as the growth of babies into adults, for a variety different kinds of organisms.
-(LS1)
+This middle school unit begins with news reports about the growing prevalence of backyard chicken coops across the country.
+Disagreements about why some chicken eggs hatch into baby chickens and others do not, as well as competing models about what is going on inside eggs before they hatch, spark student questions leading to investigations of where babies of chickens come from and how they develop.
+These investigations help students uncover the role that food, blood, cells, and tissues play in the in the development of embryos and growth in different animals.
+(LS1, LS4)

 [Coming Soon - anticipated release date early 2019]

 In this physical sciences unit on the particulate nature of matter, students explore the phenomenon of fog with an end goal of designing and building an affordable and safe fog machine.
 This goal motivates students to figure out more about natural fog through a series of investigations related to weather data and properties of air and water.
 Their discoveries help them develop particle-level concepts related to temperature, thermal energy, and phase changes .These understandings help students' explain how natural and artificial fog is formed and these explanations inform their engineering designs.
 (PS1, PS3, ETS1)

 If you have a few minutes, we'd love for you to take a brief survey so we can find out about you and how you became interested in our NGSS unit(s)!